freemansoft/IOIODotNet/README.md

  * Look at the integration tests to see that the "after test" method closes any known serial devices.
 2. There is a lot of C# naming convention changes to make but some really ugly _javaisms_ may stay to make java module change tracking easier.

-##integration testing##

-* Pair your IOIO with your PC.
-* The Digital Input / Digital Output test expects that pin 31 and 32 are connected
-* The LED test should flash the LED twice on your device.
-* Either let the integration tests find your device or set a device name by in _IOIOLibDotNetTest.TestHarnessSetup.cs_